baopham/peek-cli/README.md

 peek
 ===
-[WIP] CLI to search for things in image
+CLI to search for texts in image

 Usage:
 ------